pratik-anurag/feluda/README.md

 - Parse your project to identify dependencies and their licenses.
 - Classify licenses into permissive, restrictive, or unknown categories.
+- Check license compatibility between dependencies and your project's license.
 - Flag dependencies with licenses that may restrict personal or commercial use.
+- Flag dependencies with licenses that may be incompatible with your project's license.
 - Output results in plain text, JSON or TUI formats.
 There's also a gist format which is available in strict mode to output a single line only.
 - CI/CD support for Github Actions and Jenkins.
 - Verbose mode gives an enhanced view of all licenses.